The complete guide to roofing

 Roofs take quite a beating.
 Fully faced toward the sky, they catch the brunt of weather’s worst.
 They have to be able to take a licking and keep from leaking.
 They must be weathertight, secure, durable, attractive, and elastic enough to withstand severe temperature shifts without cracking.

-A contemporary roof, regardless of shape or surface material, consists of a variety of components that include wood framing, sheathing, underlayment, flashing, gutters, and, of course, the shingles or other finished surface.
+A contemporary roof, regardless of shape or surface material, consists of a variety of components that include wood framing, sheathing, underlayment, flashing, gutters, and, of course, the tiles or other finished surface.

 For more information on the different parts of a roof and how they’re constructed, check out our article here.